 The Wilson River parallels Oregon's Highway 6 from the top of the Oregon Coast Range to the city of Tillamook where the Wilson enters Tillamook Bay.
 All along the river is great bank access for Wilson River fishing and watching salmon spawn during their migration periods.
 Peak times for salmon are April - June for spring run chinook and October - December for fall run chinook, chum and coho.

 For the famed run of winter steelhead, December - January for the hatchery run fish which are catch and keep and January - April for some broodstock steelhead (catch and keep) but mostly wild fish ranging upwards of 20 pounds!
 Video on the Wilson River fishing: http://www.youtube.com/watch?NR=1&feature=endscreen&v=GQAi_45mcPc

 For the horses:

-There are 5 paddocks, made from portable metal panels.
-Four of which are right next to each other; three are 12x12 and one slightly larger and then the 5th paddock is off on its own and is much larger.
+There are 6 paddocks, made from portable metal panels.
+Four of which are right next to each other; three are 12x12 and one slightly larger, 5th paddock is off on its own and is much larger, 6th paddock on its own and 12x12.
 Hot fence surrounds the paddocks for added security.
 Property is not otherwise fenced.
 There is a small manure cart, manure fork and 2 large water buckets; the rest of the supplies are to be brought by horse owners.
 There is no cover so bring your rain sheets.
 There is an outside light by the paddocks as well.